-Oracle Inventory Location Option of Clone Commands on UNIX-Based Systems
+Oracle Inventory Location Option of Clone Commands on UNIX-Based Systems prompt>cat inventory_loc=/private/beehive/oraInventory inst_group=g900

 Typically, information about Oracle products on a UNIX-based host are stored in a single location, the Oracle inventory.
 The location of the Oracle inventory is defined in the Oracle inventory location pointer file.
-For Linux, the Oracle inventory location pointer file is /etc/oraInst.loc:
+For , the Oracle inventory location pointer file is: